 Open transition: OPPD requirements for generation equipment that operates electrically isolated from the OPPD system (open transition) are in its Meter Specification Manual.
 OPPD requires notification, consultation and inspection for all such standby generator installations.

 Closed transition: Equipment that operates (or is capable of operating) while electrically connected to (or parallel to) the OPPD system (closed transition) must meet stringent OPPD requirements, including an OPPD application and review process, and execution of written operating agreements.
 These steps are critical to help ensure your safety and the safety of OPPD employees.

 It is always best to contact an OPPD representative as early as possible when planning a new construction project.
-Call 402-636-3536 to reach the appropriate electrical service designer or account executive, or go to electrical service designers.
+Call 402-636-3536 to reach the appropriate account executive, or visit the senior account executive or account executive page.

 Checklist of Information Needed Prior to New or Upgraded Service